2023 Women’s World Cup Round of 16 Betting Odds - August 11

 2023 Women's World Cup Favorites

-Need the dope on the top favorites at this year's Women's World Cup?
-We've posted which nations have the best odds to win below:
+Need the download on the top favorites at the 2023 Women's World Cup?
+We've posted which countries have the best odds to claim the title ahead:

 |Odds to Win